 Unfazed by heat, the Jerusalem Sage is a Mediterranean native plant that adds texture to your landscape.
 With minimal care, the plant produces unique butter yellow flowers with woolly silver grey leaves in a dense shrub form.

 You can plant this shade loving perennial as a border accent.
 In addition, the plant can also work well when planted in a mass on a shady slope in your lawn.

 Image Credit: New House New Home New Life

 The Lily of the Valley produces little white flowers that can thrive well in deep shade.
 What’s more, the flowers emit enchanting fragrances during early summer and late spring.
 So if you’re looking for shade garden ideas to brighten up the dark corners of your garden, then this flowering plant would be perfect.

 Image Credit: Backyard Patch Herbal Blog

 The Lungwort plants are usually preferred due to their interesting leaves.
 The lush green leaves feature random white spots, which looks like someone has thrown bleach on them.
-On the other hand, its flowers come in the shade of pink, white and blue and appears during early spring.
+On the other hand, its flowers come in shade of pink, white, and blue and appears during early spring.